Dr. Mohamed Nafea

 I am an Assistant Professor in Computer Engineering in the Electrical & Computer Engineering (ECE) department at Missouri University of Science & Technology.
 Before joining Missouri S&T, I was an assistant professor in the ECE department at University of Detroit.
 Prior to that, I spent a year as a postdoctoral research fellow at Georgia Tech, ECE.

-I received my Ph.D. degree in electrical engineering from Penn State, University Park, in December 2018, under supervision of Aylin Yener.
+I received my Ph.D. degree in electrical engineering from Penn State, University Park, in December 2018, under supervision of Dr. Aylin Yener.
 I also received a masters degree in mathematics from Penn State in 2017.
-Before that, I received a masters degree in wireless & information technologies from Nile University, Egypt, in 2012, and my bachelor degree in Electrical Engineering (communication and electronics specialization) from Alexandria University, Egypt, in 2010.
+Before that, I received a masters degree in wireless & information technologies from Nile University, Egypt, in 2012, and my bachelor degree in Electrical Engineering (communication & electronics specialization) from Alexandria University, Egypt, in 2010.

 - Developing explainable & fair ML models, with emphasis on “representation learning” approaches.